Spectrum graph coloring and applications to WiFi channel assignment: Theoretical results

 Given a graph~$G$, a matrix~$W$, and a coloring~$c$, we denote the \emph{potential interference} at vertex~$v$ if this vertex had color~$i$ as Note that for~$i$ the actual color of~$v$, i.e., $i=c(v)$, we get the actual interference at vertex~$v$, that is, $I_v^{c(v)}(G,W,c)=I_v(G,W,c)$.

-A $k$-coloring~$c$ of~$G$ will be said to be \emph{$W$-balanced} if, for every vertex, the actual interference is not greater than any of the potential interferences, i.e., if for every vertex~$v$ we have $I_v(G,W,c)\leq I_v^{j}(G,W,c)$ for all $j\in\{1,\ldots,k\}$.
-We first prove that balanced colorings do exist:
+We will say that a $k$-coloring~$c$ of~$G$ is \emph{$W$-stable} if, for every vertex, the actual interference is not greater than any of the potential interferences, i.e., if for every vertex~$v$ we have $I_v(G,W,c)\leq I_v^{j}(G,W,c)$ for all $j\in\{1,\ldots,k\}$.
+We first prove that stable colorings do exist:

-\begin{proposition} Given a graph~$G$ and a spectrum~$S$ of size $|S|\geq 2$ endowed with a matrix~$W$ of interferences, there exists a $W$-balanced coloring of~$G$. \end{proposition} \begin{proof} Let~$I$ be the sum of edge-interferences for the current coloring~$c$, i.e., (Note that this is actually half of the sum of interferences at every vertex.)
-Observe that any coloring achieving the minimum for this sum of edge-interferences will be a $W$-balanced coloring of~$G$: If there is a current interference~$I_v^{c(v)}$ which is greater than a potential interference~$I_v^{i}$, then recoloring would lead to a smaller sum~$I$ of edge-interferences.
-Furthermore, we can prove that such a balanced coloring can be found by a random greedy algorithm: Start with a random coloring of the graph~$G=(V,E)$ and, if there exist a vertex $v\in V$ and a color~$j\in S$ such that the potential interference~$I_v^{j}(G,W,c)$ for that color is smaller than the current interference~$I_v^{c(v)}(G,W,c)$, then recolor the vertex~$v$ with color~$j$ and repeat.
+\begin{proposition} Given a graph~$G$ and a spectrum~$S$ of size $|S|\geq 2$ endowed with a matrix~$W$ of interferences, there exists a $W$-stable coloring of~$G$. \end{proposition} \begin{proof} Let~$I$ be the sum of edge-interferences for the current coloring~$c$, i.e., (Note that this is actually half of the sum of interferences at every vertex.)
+Observe that any coloring achieving the minimum for this sum of edge-interferences will be a $W$-stable coloring of~$G$: If there is a current interference~$I_v^{c(v)}$ which is greater than a potential interference~$I_v^{i}$, then recoloring would lead to a smaller sum~$I$ of edge-interferences.
+Furthermore, we can prove that such a stable coloring can be found by a random greedy algorithm: Start with a random coloring of the graph~$G=(V,E)$ and, if there exist a vertex $v\in V$ and a color~$j\in S$ such that the potential interference~$I_v^{j}(G,W,c)$ for that color is smaller than the current interference~$I_v^{c(v)}(G,W,c)$, then recolor the vertex~$v$ with color~$j$ and repeat.

 Each step of the procedure increases~$I$ by $I_v^{j}(G,W,c)$ and decreases~$I$ by $I_v^{c(v)}(G,W,c)$ (in both cases, $c$ is the initial coloring before the step).
-Hence, the sum of edge-interferences~$I$ decreases by a positive amount $I_v^{c(v)}(G,W,c)-I_v^{j}(G,W,c)$ and the random greedy algorithm finishes with a $W$-balanced coloring of~$G$. \end{proof}
+Hence, the sum of edge-interferences~$I$ decreases by a positive amount $I_v^{c(v)}(G,W,c)-I_v^{j}(G,W,c)$ and the random greedy algorithm finishes with a $W$-stable coloring of~$G$. \end{proof}

-Before proving our bounds, we also need the following lemma: \begin{lemma} Any $W$-balanced $k$-coloring~$c$ of a graph~$G$ fulfills that, for each vertex~$v$,
+Before proving our bounds, we also need the following lemma: \begin{lemma} Any $W$-stable $k$-coloring~$c$ of a graph~$G$ fulfills that, for each vertex~$v$,

 where $\displaystyle ||W||_{\infty}=\max_{i}\sum_{j} W_{ij}$ is the natural norm of the matrix~$W$. \end{lemma} \begin{proof} First, observe that such a coloring fulfills